souleiman/beacon/README.md

 insecure_ssl_verify_skip|bool| If you receive an error x509 or you have an unknown certificate, set this to true, otherwise false. stalk|[]string| List of users to watch out for, this is most likely midgards.
 *channels|[]string| Only specify the list of channels that you want beacon to keep an eye on.
-Make sure to include #
+Make sure to include # commands|[][]string| For each commands, will consists of a command that you will send to a user.
+So, for example, first parameters will contain the command, "msg" for example.
+Followed by the target who to "msg" and followed by the message you want to send.
+This is useful for cases when you want to join a channel that requires invitation.

 ### ZNC Integration